 Individual faculty define the specific role that class attendance plays in the calculation of final grades for each course.
 Additionally, excessive absences in certain courses may result in withdrawal from the course at the instructor’s discretion.
 Students should consult the course syllabus and course instructor for specific faculty policies on attendance and make-up work within a course.
 Student Academic Services does not issue excused absences from class.
 Students must contact their course instructor directly to discuss past or future absences.
 Please refer to Class Absences for more information about absences from class due to illness or fatigue.

-For the purposes of financial aid and verification of enrollment, a student is considered enrolled in the term by the census date if they are in attendance by the third class meeting for 16 week courses that meet twice per week, or by the second meeting for classes or labs that meet only once per week or run for less than 16 weeks.
+For the purposes of financial aid and verification of enrollment, a student is considered enrolled in the semester by the census date if they are in attendance by the third class meeting for 16 week courses that meet twice per week, or by the second meeting for classes or labs that meet only once per week or run for less than 16 weeks.
 For online courses, a student is considered enrolled by the census date if they complete the first stated assignment or activity by the due date.
 If students do not meet these criteria, they will be withdrawn without academic penalty from the course (i.e., as never attended) and, when appropriate, issued a tuition adjustment in accordance with the Tuition and Fees Credit Policy.

 It is the student’s responsibility to notify Student Academic & Financial Services of any courses that they wish to drop from their schedule, as well as any intent to leave the university.
 Discontinuing attendance or notifying an instructor does not constitute an official course or university withdrawal.

 College of Food Innovation & Technology (Laboratory Courses)

 Attendance policies for internships are quite strict and intended to help students transition into the working world.
-Students are expected to adhere to the attendance policy and term dates as outlined in each campus's Student Guide to Internship online and the student data sheet.
+Students are expected to adhere to the attendance policy and semester dates as outlined in each campus's Student Guide to Internship online and the student data sheet.

 Online, Hybrid and Self-paced Courses